cody82/QuadroschrauberSharp/README.md

 QuadroschrauberSharp
 ====================

-A quadrocopter control program for the Raspberry Pi and an MPU-6050 written in C#.
+A quadrocopter control program for the Raspberry Pi and a MPU-6050 written in C#.

 ![](Pictures/DSC_0818.MOV-1.jpg?raw=true)
 ![](Pictures/DSC_0813-small.JPG?raw=true)